All Killer No Filler: Composition, music, and influences

 The album's style has been described as pop punk and skate punk.
 NOFX's album Punk in Drublic was a considerable influence on the album.
-Sum 41's vocalist Deryck Whibley cites Rancid, Elvis Costello, the Beatles, and Pennywise as influences on All Killer No Filler.
+Sum 41's vocalist/rhythm guitarist Deryck Whibley cites Rancid, Elvis Costello, the Beatles, and Pennywise as influences on All Killer No Filler.
 The band has mentioned Green Day as their main influence for the album.
 "I was about 14 when Dookie came out," Whibley says.
 "I remember seeing the video for 'Basket Case' for the first time...
 It had so much energy and it was so different.
 I'd never seen anything like it before.
 From then I was an instant fan."

 Absolutepunk described the album as "the album that your parents don't want you to discover at age 11 when you're just starting to think that school is bullshit and the only thing that really matters is that ridiculously cute girl who honestly treats you like shit", as well as adding "The lyrics are broad enough that everyone can relate to them, but specific enough that each song makes you think of a certain person or situation in your life.
 The perfect balance".

-Steve Jocz wrote "Pain for Pleasure" in 10 minutes while he was on the toilet.
+Drummer Steve Jocz wrote "Pain for Pleasure" in 10 minutes while he was on the toilet.
 The song, sung by Jocz, is an homage to the style of Iron Maiden.
 During performances, the band takes on costumes and persona in that style.